 Jaroslav Hašek knew this church well because he in the spring of 1912 lived in nearby Palackého třída 363 (now Moskevská 363/33).
 This was also where his son Richard was born on 2 May 1912.
 Soon after the family father left his wife and the new-born child.

 [1.11.2] Nakonec šli do sakristie kostela a farář vydal polní oltář pod touto zápiskou:Přijal jsem polní oltář, který se náhodou dostal

 Břevnovský klášter is a Benedictine monastery in the Břevnov district of Prague.
 It was founded in 933 and was the first of its kind in Bohemia.
 The architectural style is baroque and hails from the 18th century.

-Abbot during the war was Lev Mojžíš, a cleric who has been subjected to claims that he was was a notorious alcoholic and also the model for Katz.
+Abbot during World War I World wide armed conflict that took place from 1914 to 1918.
+Is the backdrop of the novel these web pages are dedicated to. was Lev Mojžíš, a cleric who has been subjected to claims that he was was a notorious alcoholic and also the model for Katz.

 In 1951 the monastery was dissolved and the premises handed over to the archive of the ministery of interior (Archiv ministerstva vnitra).
 In 1990 it was handed back to the Benedictine order.
 Today Hotel Adalbert and restaurant Klášterní šenk are (inn addition to the monastery) both located on the premises.

 [1.11.2] Neboť ještě jeli pro sportovní kalich k nadporučíku Witingrovi a potom pro monstranci, ciborium a jiné příslušnosti ke mši do břevnovského kláštera, včetně i láhve mešního vína.

 11. Švejk rides with the field chaplain to serve a field mass

 |© 2009 - 2020 Jomar Hønsi||Last updated: 17/2-2020|